 – and just like the thing in the darkness, it always comes back stronger when you least expect it.

 T.W.
-Burgess is an academic sessional who teaches across the School of Creative Arts and Industries.
+Burgess is a Sessional Lecturer in Motion Graphics and Games in the School of Creative Arts and Industries.